SSENSE/elasticsearch-analysis-seunjeon/rebuild.md

 sbt -J-Xmx2G "runMain org.bitbucket.eunjeon.seunjeon.DictBuilder"
 ```

-This step might fail if your es version does not work with certain types or dependencies of the plugin.
-You may need to manually change certain parts in the plug in code to make the build pass.
-See [Limit of this rebuild](README.md)
 # Build es plugin
 ```
 sbt elasticsearch/esZip
 ```

+The above two steps might fail if your es version does not work with certain types or dependencies the original plugin used.
+You may need to manually change certain parts in the plugin code to make the build pass.
+See [Limit of this rebuild](README.md)

+If you could make your build work, please contribute to this repo by making your changes into the git diff patch and make a pull request.

 Now you should be able to see elasticsearch-analysis-seunjeon-assembly-yourEsVersion.zip inside of /elastic/target folder.
 And you are good to go.

 # Install plugin in Elasticsearch
 In your Elasticsearch cluster
 ```